 Because it is difficult to plan wisely under emotional stress, we want to offer assistance if you wish to discuss plans and preferences ahead of time.
 Some of these decisions may include the Christian options of burial or cremation, internment of the remains, an order of service, and participants in this service.
 The service ordinarily should be held in the usual place of worship in order to join this service to the community’s continuing life and witness to the resurrection.
 The service shall be under the direction of the pastor.
 Others may be invited to participate as leaders in the service at the discretion of the pastor.

 To assure that attention in the service is directed to God, when a casket is present in the sanctuary, it should be closed no later than thirty minutes prior to the start of the service.
 If requested, available for use at our church is a white Funeral Pall for the casket.
+Please let us know if you wish to have a Tartan displayed to represent the deceased’s clan.

 Flowers and other forms of memorials and decorations may be placed in the sanctuary so long as they do not draw undue attention to themselves or detract from the Christian understanding of death and resurrection.

 One of the ministries that the Banner Elk Presbyterian Church community provides at the time of loss is food for the family.
 As the pastor plans the Service with you following a death, the pastor will include a question regarding the need for family food, or light refreshments to share following the funeral or memorial service.
 The pastor will contact the Congregational Care Committee who will then make the food arrangements.
+If the family wishes to provide a meal at the reception following the service, the family will have the meal catered and the Congregational Care Committee will set up, serve, and clean up afterward.

 Columbarium Brochure